theadewole/Disposition_Dataset_Validation/README.md

 - Description: 		Validation of DS dataset by writing independent SAS code.
 - SAS Version:		STUDIO
 ## Introduction
-The project involves validating an already developed Laboratory dataset using the input SDTM datasets and comparing both.
+The project involves validating an already developed disposition dataset using the input SDTM datasets and comparing both.
 - Structure of DS: One record per disposition status or protocol milestone per subject.